Frequently Asked Questions

 It depends.
 Some claims must be filed within two years (e.g., FMLA interference and retaliation); other claims must be filed within five years (e.g., discrimination, retaliation, and harassment claims under the Kentucky Civil Rights Act).
 Other claims, such as claims for discrimination and retaliation under Title VII of the Civil Rights Act, require that you file a charge with a state or federal administrative agency within 180 or 300 days (depending on what state you live in) of the alleged discrimination or retaliation before you can file a lawsuit in federal court.

 Regardless of your claim and the limitations period that applies, you must file your lawsuit before the limitations period expires or risk forfeiting your claims.
-Contact an attorney as soon as possible to discuss your case, the applicable statute of limitations, and your rights.
+You can contact an attorney at Lockaby PLLC as soon as possible to discuss your case, the applicable statute of limitations, and your rights.
+Call the firm’s Lexington office now at 859-687-8900 or send us an email.